Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Abstract

 \section{Abstract}

-Integrated sensing and communication (ISAC) has garnered substantial research interest owing to its pivotal role in advancing the development of next-generation (6G) wireless networks.
-However, achieving a performance balance between communication and sensing in the dual-function radar communication (DFRC)-based ISAC system remains a significant challenge.
-In this paper, a low-altitude intelligent reflecting surface (IRS)-assisted ISAC system is explored, where a base station (BS) supports dual-functional operations, enabling both data transmission for multiple users and sensing for a blocked target, with the channel quality enhanced by an IRS mounted on the unmanned aerial vehicle (UAV).
-Moreover, we formulate an integrated communication, sensing, and energy efficiency multi-objective optimization problem (CSEMOP), which aims to maximize the communication rate of the users and the sensing rate of the target, while minimizing UAV propulsion energy consumption by jointly optimizing the BS beamforming matrix, IRS phase shifts, the flight velocity and angle of the UAV.
-Considering the non-convexity, trade-off, and dynamic nature of the formulated CSEMOP, we propose a generative diffusion model-based deep deterministic policy gradient (GDMDDPG) algorithm to solve the problem.
-Specifically, the diffusion model is incorporated into the actor network of DDPG to improve the action quality, with noise perturbation mechanism for better exploration and recent prioritized experience replay (RPER) sampling mechanism for enhanced training efficiency.
-Simulation results indicate that the GDMDDPG algorithm delivers superior performance compared to the existing methods.
+Integrated sensing and communication (ISAC) has attracted increasing attention due to its critical importance in enabling sixth-generation (6G) wireless networks.
+Nonetheless, simultaneously optimizing communication and sensing performance within a unified ISAC framework poses an inherent challenge.
+In this work, we investigate a low-altitude intelligent reflecting surface (IRS)-assisted ISAC architecture, in which a base station (BS) performs dual functions by serving multiple communication users while sensing an obstructed target, with link quality enhanced via an IRS deployed on an uncrewed aerial vehicle (UAV).
+Moreover, we formulate a multi-objective optimization problem, which aims to maximize the communication rate of the users and the beampattern gain of the target while minimizing UAV propulsion energy consumption by jointly optimizing the BS beamforming matrix, IRS phase shifts, UAV flight velocity, and UAV flight angle.
+Considering the non-convexity, trade-off, and long-term characteristics of the formulated optimization problem, we propose a generative diffusion model-based deep deterministic policy gradient (GDMDDPG) algorithm to solve the problem.
+Specifically, the diffusion model is incorporated into the actor network of the deep deterministic policy gradient (DDPG) to improve the action quality, with a noise perturbation mechanism for better exploration and a recent prioritized experience replay (RPER) sampling mechanism for enhanced training efficiency.
+The simulation results indicate that the GDMDDPG algorithm delivers superior performance compared to existing methods.